The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Representation

 \subsubsection{Semi-supervised scheme}

 The aforementioned methods focus on supervised learning.
-Constructing labeled dataset requires much of annotation efforts, while large amount of unlabeled data is easily available.
+Constructing labeled dataset requires much of annotation effort, while large amount of unlabeled data is easily available.
 Therefore, it is an attractive direction that to exploit the labeled and unlabeled data together for training deep models.
-For semi-supervised face representation learning, assuming the identities of unlabeled data being disjoint with the labeled data, several existing works~\cite{Zhan2018ConsensusDrivenPI,yang2019learning,Yang2020LearningTC,Yu2019UnknownIR} focus on generating the pseudo labels for unlabeled data or minimizing the softmax classification probabilities of unlabeled data over the labeled identities.
-Moreover, considering the domain gaps between the labeled and unlabeled data, Shi~\textit{et al.}~\cite{Shi2020GeneralizingFR} developed a domain generalization framework to reduce their gap in the feature space.

-However, these methods assume non-overlapping identities between unlabeled and labeled data, which is generally impractical in the real-world scenarios.
+For semi-supervised face representation learning, assuming the identities of unlabeled data being disjoint with the labeled data, several existing works~\cite{Zhan2018ConsensusDrivenPI,yang2019learning,Yang2020LearningTC} focus on generating the pseudo labels for unlabeled data.
+However, these methods assume non-overlapping identities between unlabeled and labeled data, which is generally impractical in real-world scenarios.
 Consequently, the unlabeled samples of overlapping identity will be incorrectly clustered as a new class by the pseudo-labeling methods.
-Moreover, the label noise in pseudo-labeled data is another problem.
-To address these issues, RoyChowdhury~\textit{et al.}~\cite{RoyChowdhury2020ImprovingFR} proposed to separate unlabeled data into samples of disjoint and overlapping classes via an out-of-distribution detection algorithm.
-Besides, they designed an improved training loss based on uncertainty to alleviate the label noise of pseudo-labeled data.
+The intra-class label noise in pseudo-labeled data is another problem.
+To address these issues, RoyChowdhury~\textit{et al.}~\cite{RoyChowdhury2020ImprovingFR} separates unlabeled data into samples of disjoint and overlapping classes via an out-of-distribution detection algorithm.
+Besides, they design an improved training loss based on uncertainty to alleviate the label noise of pseudo-labeled data.